Unique modular design

 Insulation and airtightness

-We use 220mm in multiple layers of a carbon negative, recycled wood fibre insulation, which gives excellent U values that far exceed building regulations.
+We use 220mm in multiple layers of carbon negative, recycled wood fibre insulation, which gives excellent U values that far exceed building regulations.

 We use internal vapour control layers within the structure to prevent condensation and act as an airtight barrier to improve the building’s energy performance.